ovh/manager/packages/manager/tools/static-analysis-kit/src/adapters/eslint/README.md

 ### 📛 One Component per File

-We enforce **a single React component per file** to encourage modularity and readability:
+We enforce **one React component per file** to encourage modularity and readability:

 ```json
 "react/no-multi-comp": ["error", { "ignoreStateless": false }]